apache/submarine-site/contribution/contributions.md

 Each new File should have its own accompanying unit tests.
 Each new interpreter should have come with its tests.

-Zeppelin has 3 types of tests:
+submarine has 3 types of tests:

 * __Unit Tests:__ The unit tests run as part of each package's build.
 E.g. SparkInterpeter Module's unit test is SparkInterpreterTest
 * __Integration Tests:__ The integration tests run after all modules are build.
-The integration tests launch an instance of Zeppelin server.
-ZeppelinRestApiTest is an example integration test.
+The integration tests launch an instance of submarine server. submarineRestApiTest is an example integration test.
-* __GUI integration tests:__ These tests validate the Zeppelin UI elements.
-These tests require a running Zeppelin server and launches a web browser to validate Notebook UI elements like Notes and their execution.
-See ZeppelinIT as an example.
+* __GUI integration tests:__ These tests validate the submarine UI elements.
+These tests require a running submarine server and launches a web browser to validate Notebook UI elements like Notes and their execution.
+See submarineIT as an example.

 Currently the __GUI integration tests__ are not run in the Maven and are only run in the CI environment when the pull request is submitted to github.

-Make sure to watch the [CI results] (https://travis-ci.org/apache/zeppelin/pull_requests) for your pull request.
+Make sure to watch the [CI results] (https://travis-ci.org/apache/submarine/pull_requests) for your pull request.

 #### Running GUI integration tests locally

 ##### All tests, just like the CI:

 ```
-PATH=~/Applications/Firefox.app/Contents/MacOS/:$PATH CI="true" mvn verify -Pspark-1.6 -Phadoop-2.3 -Ppyspark -B -pl "zeppelin-interpreter,zeppelin-zengine,zeppelin-server,zeppelin-display,spark-dependencies,spark" -Dtest="org.apache.zeppelin.AbstractFunctionalSuite" -DfailIfNoTests=false
+PATH=~/Applications/Firefox.app/Contents/MacOS/:$PATH CI="true" mvn verify -Pspark-1.6 -Phadoop-2.3 -Ppyspark -B -pl "submarine-interpreter,submarine-zengine,submarine-server,submarine-display,spark-dependencies,spark" -Dtest="org.apache.submarine.AbstractFunctionalSuite" -DfailIfNoTests=false
 ```

-##### Next to a Running instance of Zeppelin
+##### Next to a Running instance of submarine

 This allows you to target a specific __GUI integration test__.

 ```
-TEST_SELENIUM="true" mvn package -DfailIfNoTests=false -pl 'zeppelin-interpreter,zeppelin-zengine,zeppelin-server' -Dtest=ParagraphActionsIT
+TEST_SELENIUM="true" mvn package -DfailIfNoTests=false -pl 'submarine-interpreter,submarine-zengine,submarine-server' -Dtest=ParagraphActionsIT
 ```

 ## Continuous Integration

-Zeppelin project's CI system will collect information from pull request author's travis-ci and display status in the pull request.
+submarine project's CI system will collect information from pull request author's travis-ci and display status in the pull request.

 Each individual contributor should setup travis-ci for the fork before making a pullrequest.
-Go to [https://travis-ci.org/profile](https://travis-ci.org/profile) and switch on 'zeppelin' repository.
+Go to [https://travis-ci.org/profile](https://travis-ci.org/profile) and switch on 'submarine' repository.

-## Run Zeppelin server in development mode
+## Run submarine server in development mode

 ```
-cd zeppelin-server
+cd submarine-server
-HADOOP_HOME=YOUR_HADOOP_HOME JAVA_HOME=YOUR_JAVA_HOME mvn exec:java -Dexec.mainClass="org.apache.zeppelin.server.ZeppelinServer" -Dexec.args=""
+HADOOP_HOME=YOUR_HADOOP_HOME JAVA_HOME=YOUR_JAVA_HOME mvn exec:java -Dexec.mainClass="org.apache.submarine.server.submarineServer" -Dexec.args=""
 ```

 or use daemon script

 ```
-bin/zeppelin-daemon start
+bin/submarine-daemon start
 ```

 Server will be run on http://localhost:8080